-Five years after launching her eco-fashion boutique, b.
-Resale, Allison Bross-White received an award acknowledging the success of the business.
+Five years after launching b.
+Resale, her “feel good fashion” boutique, Allison Bross-White received an award acknowledging the success of the business.
 In an interview about the honor, she spoke of her love of hip-hop music, her passion for clothing design, and her desire to reduce the amount of fast-fashion items clogging up landfills as the inspiration for opening the shop.
 And then her eyes began to well up with tears.
-It was much more than that.
+It had become much more than that.
 With a lump in her throat Allison explained, “I’ve created a safe haven for people who might not feel comfortable shopping in other stores.”

 At a young age, Allison began to notice that all things were not created equal.
 As a teen she started speaking out about the injustices she saw happening around her, and she wanted to make a difference.
-When she wasn’t thinking about how she could change the world, Allison dreamt of opening a nightclub in downtown Minneapolis, Minnesota, where everyone felt welcomed and accepted.
+When she wasn’t thinking about how she could change the world, Allison dreamt of launching a nightclub where everyone felt welcomed and accepted.
 She even began crafting her business plan while she was still in high school.

 Her plans evolved over time.
-After college and corporate jobs in the retail industry, in 2010 Allison opened the doors to b.
-Resale, a secondhand clothing store in South Minneapolis.
-From the start it was different than other thrift stops.
+After graduating from the Fashion Institute of Design and Merchandising in Los Angeles, California, Allison returned home to Minnesota and started working at the corporate headquarters for Target.
+The new vision for her own business was now urban resale.
+In 2010, while she continued to work full-time, Allison opened the doors to her used clothing store in South Minneapolis.
+From the start it was different than other thrift shops.
 Allison is intentional about the items she curates in her boutique.
-She focuses on used and locally made goods with a streetwear vibe.
+She offers a mix of used, new and locally made goods with a streetwear vibe.
 The store offers lower price points than most used clothing shops, making it a place where quality fashion is affordable for all.
 As Allison sees it, everyone should be able to afford a Gucci suit.